 Targeted Therapy To Treat Cancer

-Targeted therapies attack the genetic molecules—usually proteins—that allow cancer cells to survive, multiply and spread.
+Targeted therapies attack the genetic molecules—usually proteins—that allow cancer cells to survive, multiply, and spread.
 The key to targeted therapy is the ability to identify cancer cells and avoid healthy cells.

 Types of Targeted Therapies

-Some targeted therapy drugs identify proteins that are found in cancer cells that are not present in normal cells.
+Some targeted therapy drugs identify proteins found in cancer cells that are not present in normal cells.
 Others target cells with mutant proteins or chromosomal abnormalities that are only found in cancer cells.

 There are many different forms of targeted therapies, with the most common targeting cancer cells by:

 - Blocking mutated proteins that create cancer cells